 On the day of the march, thousands of protestors gathered in Hyde Park, where there was a heavy police presence, and the threat of violence hung in the air.
 Although politicians had predicted bloodshed, they were proved wrong – the huge rally was entirely peaceful.

-Today we strive to continue the work that the Council began.
-When Ronald Kidd died in 1942 his friend and colleague EM Forster wrote a tribute to him, which is carved on a plaque which still hangs in Liberty’s offices:
+Today we strive to continue the work that Ronald Kidd, Sylvia Scaffardi and the rest of the Council began.
+When Kidd died in 1942 his friend and colleague EM Forster wrote a tribute to him, which is carved on a plaque which still hangs in Liberty’s offices:

 "Passionate in his hatred of injustice, wise in judgement, fearless in action, he championed the liberties of the people in the fight that is never done"